 For more information, please see the Queensway Carleton website.
 To apply, please contact Susan Barnes, the Acting Patient Relations Ombudsman, at 613-721-2000 ext.
 5655 or email at sbarnes@qch.on.ca.

-The Ottawa Hospital: The Champlain Regional Cancer Program Patient and Family Advisory Council
+The Ottawa Hospital: Patient and Family Advisory Council

-The Champlain Regional Cancer Program Patient and Family Advisory Council provide a way for the staff of the Cancer Program to connect with patients and family members and share advice on delivering care.
+The Ottawa Hospital Cancer Program Patient and Family Advisory Council provide a way for the staff of the Cancer Program to connect with patients and family members and share advice on delivering care.
 The main goal is to help support a patient and family-centered care approach across the program.